JellyBitz/xSROMap/README.md

 > Check [main.js](https://github.com/JellyBitz/xSROMap/blob/master/assets/js/main.js) for more code references.

 ### Upcoming
-- Script editor (Load, Save, Edit)
-- Show/hide NPC's
+- Show/hide NPC's or Teleports

 ---
 > ### Do you like this project ?